• Fall Recipes

 Why You Will Love This Recipe

 • The glaze.
-The simple sweet maple glaze that you dip the tops of the cookies into is really one of the best parts of this cookie.
+The simple sweet maple glaze (or maple icing) that you dip the tops of the cookies into is really one of the best parts of this cookie.
 It's perfectly flavored with pure maple syrup and then hardens beautifully to make a gorgeous shiny top.

 • Vanilla: I prefer vanilla bean paste, especially for these cookies because the little specks of vanilla bean are so pretty.
 Vanilla extract will work great too.

-• Sugar: You will use brown sugar in the cookie dough and then roll the cookies in granulated white sugar before baking them.
+• Sugar: You'll use brown sugar in the dough, then roll the cookie balls in granulated sugar for that crisp, sparkly edge.

 Step by Step Instructions